-The Monday/Tuesday class is held on-line.
-Our next class begins in February and meets on the following dates: February 27th and 28th, March 20th, April 24th & 25th, and June 4th, 5th, & 6th.
+The on-line class is held on our Zoom meeting platform.
+Our next class begins in March and meets on the following dates: March 3rd & 4th, March 31st, April 28th & 29th, and June 1st, 2nd, & 3rd.

-The Saturday/Sunday class is held in-person here San Diego.
-Our next class begins in February and meets on the following dates: February 4th & 5th, March 4th, April 1st & 2nd, May 5th, 6th, & 7th.
+The in-person class is held here San Diego.
+Our next class begins in March and meets on the following dates: March 10th & 11th, April 7th, May 5th & 6th, and June 8th, 9th, & 10th.

 The in-person workshop is held at Liberty Station in Point Loma.
 The parking is free, and there are a number of restaurants within walking distance of our location.
 You will have breaks during the day where you can take advantage of walking the grounds or grabbing a coffee and an afternoon sweet treat.